Research Fellow, Mossavar-Rahmani Center for Business and Government at Harvard Kennedy School

-Paul Sheard is Senior Fellow of the Mossavar-Rahmani Center for Business and Government at Harvard Kennedy School.
+Paul Sheard is Research Fellow at the Mossavar-Rahmani Center for Business and Government at Harvard Kennedy School.
 Previously, he was Vice Chairman of S&P Global, after serving as Executive Vice President and Chief Economist.
 Earlier, he held chief economist positions at Standard & Poor’s Ratings Services, Nomura Securities and Lehman Brothers, and was Head of Japan Equity Investments at Baring Asset Management.
 Sheard was on the faculty of the Australian National University (ANU) and of Osaka University, and was a visiting assistant professor at Stanford University and foreign visiting scholar at the Bank of Japan.

 Author or editor of several books and numerous academic articles, Sheard’s book in Japanese, Mein Banku Shihon Shugi no Kiki (The Crisis of Main Bank Capitalism), won the Suntory-Gakugei Prize in the Economics–Politics Division.
 Sheard has a BA (Hons) from Monash University and a Master of Economics and Ph.D. from the ANU. and received a Doctor of Laws honoris causa from Monash University.